lizmat/raku-all-modules/cpan/TBROWDER/Net-IP-Lite/README.md

 installation, cloning this project will result in a Makefile that can be used in fine-tuning tests and yielding more verbose results during the development process.
 The Makefile can be tailored as desired.

- Note the bin directory has a utility program to generate markdown files with certain formatting.

 ## Acknowledgements